kroepelin-projekte/VIMUKIWebService/README.md

 2. To request one of these SOAP-Methods first call the login method with your credential: clientId, soapUser, soapPassword Now a session token should be returned from the SOAP server.
 This token you will need for all the next soap calls.
 3. To Call `eventVIMUKIObject` you just have to put in the token as value for the sid parameter, the multivc_ref_id and session_ref_id.
    If the process ends successfully the date of the ILIAS session be returned.
-If the given multivc_ref_id doen't belong to an MultiVc object or the given session_ref_id doesn't belong to a Session object then>
+If the given multivc_ref_id doen't belong to an MultiVc object or the given session_ref_id doesn't belong to a Session object then it will return false.

 ## Configuration